 Since the legalization of betting in the U.S. in 2018, the bookmaking industry has gotten more saturated, with new businesses opening every day.
-If you plan to become a bookie, you need to understand how the industry works and the principle behind bookmaking.
+If you plan to become a bookie, you need to understand how the industry works and the principles behind bookmaking.

 Bettors place their bets using the bookmaker’s website, and if they win, the bookmaker gives them a payout.
 On their customers ‘ bets, a bookie charges an operation fee, also known as vig.
 A collection of vigs helps most bookmaking businesses run when the bookie is experiencing losses.